koralowiec/enhanced-vim-in-obsidian/README.md

 #### Additional setup

-1. If you like relative line numbers, install [Relative Line Numbers](https://github.com/nadavspi/obsidian-relative-line-numbers) plugin ([Obsidian link](obsidian://show-plugin?id=obsidian-relative-line-numbers))
+1. If you like relative line numbers, install [Relative Line Numbers](https://github.com/nadavspi/obsidian-relative-line-numbers) plugin

 #### More about the script